armanriazi/refi/docs/nature/decarbonization/decarbonization.md

 ## What are carbon credits?

+A carbon credit is a unit of measure generated from a specific project activity that **destroys, sequesters or avoids greenhouse gas (GHG) emissions**. **One credit is equivalent to 1 Mt (metric tonne) of greenhouse gas emissions.** **A carbon credit and a [[carbon_offset]] are effectively equivalent, i.e. different terms for the same thing** [39].

 A forest [[carbon_credit]] is an **emissions reduction due to forest conservation or reforestation** that would not have occurred without carbon crediting.
 The carbon emissions (or uptake in the case of reforestation) expected **in the absence of the project is called the baseline** [29].
 At its simplest,
 > *credit issuance equals: baseline emissions minus project emissions [29].*

+## How do carbon credits work [39]?
+- [x] Real – the project’s carbon reduction is measurable.
+- [x] Additional – the value of reductions must be beyond “business as usual.”
+- [x] Verified – An independent and qualified third party has conducted a detailed reviewed of all aspects of the carbon project, and attests to the emission reduction claim.
+- [x] Registered – Carbon credits are unique, serialized, tracked and can be retired only once.
+- [x] Permanent – The GHG removal, represented by carbon credits, is permanent and cannot be reversed.
+For forest projects, the project registrar provides a robust buffer system to account for any unforeseen reversals (forest fire, etc.).

 ### Leakage